Orange County Motorcycle Accident Lawyer

 Every year in the United States, approximately 50,000 people will suffer injuries sustained from motorcycle accidents and 3,000 will die.
 As a result of the increased vulnerability on the road and the recklessness of other drivers, motorcycle injuries are extremely devastating, often resulting in injuries to the spinal cord, among a variety of other catastrophic injuries.
 Accidents involving motorcycles in Orange County require a specialized understanding of the law.
 Given the numerous issues that may arise in a motorcycle injury or accident case, it is in your best interest to consult with an experienced personal injury attorney before signing any papers or admitting fault.

 If you or a loved one has sustained motorcycle injuries or death as a result of an accident, you may be entitled to seek compensation for your financial and emotional losses.
 Let the competent and caring Orange County motorcycle accident attorneys at Aitken * Aitken * Cohn evaluate your case FREE of charge and determine your best course of action.
-Please contact us today for a complimentary consultation or call us at (866) 434-1424.
+Please contact us today for a complimentary consultation or call our Orange County personal injury lawyers at (866) 434-1424.

 Common Causes of Motorcycle Accidents

 In many cases, accidents are caused by another party’s negligent actions or inactions, product or manufacturing defects or hazards on the road, etc. The following are factors that often result in severe injuries:

 - Poor weather like rain, snow, strong winds, and hail – Not only can the weather itself make it more dangerous to ride a motorcycle but so can the actions of other drivers in adverse weather conditions.
 Some drivers—especially those in large trucks or SUVs—believe they can continue to drive fast despite poor visibility or slick roads.
 These drivers may not see a motorcycle in the rain or fog and may not stop in time due to icy or wet roads.